-The IASB has therefore added a practical expedient to provide relief for lessees from lease modification accounting for rent concessions related to COVID-19.
-We explain the current accounting requirements, the practical expedient and how to apply it.
+In response to this, the IASB has therefore added a practical expedient to provide relief for lessees from lease modification accounting for rent concessions related to COVID-19.
+This article explains the current accounting requirements, the practical expedient and how to apply it.

 IFRS 16 contains specific requirements on accounting for lease modifications.
 Rent concessions that change the overall consideration for the lease are in the scope of these requirements.
-Lessees are currently required to assess whether rent concessions are lease modifications and, if they are, apply specific accounting guidance.
-This can be burdensome, especially for large portfolios of leases with different features and different types of concessions.
+Lessees are required to assess whether rent concessions are lease modifications and, if they are, apply specific accounting guidance.
+This can be burdensome, especially for large portfolios of leases that may have different features as well as receiving alternative rent concessions from landlords.
 Entities already have significant pressures upon them as a result of this pandemic and what is set out in IFRS 16 just adds to the burden.

 The practical expedient

-The practical expedient bypasses the need for lessees to carry out an assessment to determine whether a COVID-19 related rent concession received is a lease modification or not.
+The practical expedient avoids the need for lessees to carry out an assessment to decide whether a COVID-19-related rent concession received is a lease modification or not.
 The lessee accounts for the rent concession as if the change was not a lease modification.
 However, there are no changes for lessors.

 The practical expedient is only applicable to rent concessions provided as a direct result of the COVID-19 pandemic.
 In addition, the relief is only for lessees that are granted these rent concessions.
 All of the following conditions in relation to permitting a lessee to apply the practical expedient need to be met:

 - the rent concession is for relief for payments that were originally due on or before 30 June 2021.
-So payments included are those that are reduced or deferred on or before 30 June 2021, but any subsequent rental increases of amounts deferred can go beyond 30 June 2021.
+So payments included are those that are reduced or deferred on or before 30 June 2021, but any subsequent rental increases can go beyond 30 June 2021

 - there are no other substantive changes to the other terms and conditions of the lease.